jpuli/pqvp/README.md

 **Play 5 Structure budgets and contracts to support delivery**

+For this effort the team did not establish contracts or craft a budget.
+We were mindful of internal costs of this effort, but saw it as a long-term investment in our firm and opportunities to serve California in doing what we do best.

 **Play 6 Assign one leader and hold that person accountable**

 **Play 7 Bring in experienced teams**